The 15 Best Instagram Spots in NYC

 “New York was no mere city.
 It was instead an infinitely romantic notion, the mysterious nexus of all love and money and power, the shining and the perishable dream itself.” – Joan Didion

 Is your Instagram feed clogged with stale images and clichés documenting the uninspired frozen dinner you ate last night, an “adorable” pet, the clouds from an airplane window, workout selfie, bland inspirational quote or favorite Starbucks beverage?
 Fortunately, New York City is full of countless fascinating Instagram shots (including the best views of Manhattanhenge 2019) just waiting for you to capture as you revitalize your Instagram feed.
 From the stunning Manhattan skyline and incredible globally recognized landmarks such as Grand Central Terminal, the Brooklyn Bridge and Flatiron Building to the colorful street art and murals spread throughout all five boroughs, NYC is truly an Instagrammer’s paradise.
 So, are you ready to take your Instagram feed up a notch and make your followers green with envy?
-Check out the 15 best Instagram spots in NYC:
+Head out for a grammable day trip or get ready to snap some weird things to do in NYC at night as you check out the 15 best Instagram spots in NYC:

 1 | DUMBO and the Brooklyn Bridge Park | An Instagram tour of NYC is not complete without a visit to DUMBO (aka Down Under the Manhattan Bridge Overpass) at Washington Street between Front and Water streets in Brooklyn.
 By framing your shot just right between the signature red-brick warehouses, you will capture a spectacular view of the Washington Bridge with the Midtown Manhattan skyline in the background (also make sure to frame the Empire State Building between the legs of the bridge for the perfect Instagram photo).
 Then stroll over to the scenic Brooklyn Bridge Park, which lies directly under the Brooklyn Bridge for some additional Instagram-worthy shots.
 By the way, DUMBO features prominently in Sergio Leone’s epic gangster flick, Once Upon a Time in America (1984), as well as many other notable films over the years such as Killer’s Kiss (1955), The French Connection (1971) and Vanilla Sky (2001).